Yuji Naka: 1991–1994: Sonic sequels and time in California

-1994—1998: Return to Japan and Sega Saturn
+1994–1998: Return to Japan and Sega Saturn

-Following the release of Sonic & Knuckles in 1994, Naka returned to Japan, having been offered a role as a producer.
+Following the release of Sonic & Knuckles, Naka returned to Japan, having been offered a role as a producer.
 As managing director Hisashi Suzuki brought in videotapes of Virtua Racing and Virtua Fighter, Naka was so impressed that it partly contributed to him going back to Japan.
 With Naka's return, Sonic Team was officially formed as a brand, and began work on a new intellectual property, Nights into Dreams (1996), for Sega's 32-bit Saturn console.
 Naka did not have any desire to develop for the 32X, and was disappointed that the Saturn was not true 3D.
 Observing the development environment he did not want to make a Sonic game right away, and instead created Nights.
-He persuaded his superiors that Nights would only take one year and that would work on a 3D Sonic in 1997, however the development on Nights took longer than expected.
+He persuaded his superiors that Nights would only take one year and that he would work on a 3D Sonic in 1997.
+However, the development took longer than expected.
 Naka regretted that he was not able to deliver a Sonic game for the Saturn, as this was often cited as a reason for the console's failure.

 Meanwhile, in America, STI worked on Sonic X-treme, a 3D Sonic game.
 Development was hindered by numerous setbacks, culminating in its cancellation in 1996.
 Reportedly, Naka contributed to the cancellation by refusing to let STI use the Nights game engine and threatening to quit.
 The X-treme developer Chris Senn dismissed the story as speculation but said that, if true, he understood Naka's interest in maintaining control over the Sonic Team technology and the Sonic franchise.
 Sonic Team was developing its own 3D Sonic game using the Nights engine, which could have motivated Naka's threat.
 In July 2022, Naka denied that he had anything to do with X-treme's use of the Nights engine and said it would have been useless because Nights was coded in assembly and X-treme was in C. He suggested that the developers invented the story to rationalize their failure to finish X-treme.